-At the Law Offices of Jay S. Knispel, LLC, we will leave no stone unturned in gathering the evidence necessary to show the other driver was negligent and distracted at the time of your accident.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers we will leave no stone unturned in gathering the evidence necessary to show the other driver was negligent and distracted at the time of your accident.

 You have a limited amount of time to file a personal injury lawsuit after a distracted driving crash in NYC.
 The New York statute of limitations for personal injury is three years.
 If your case is not filed before this deadline expires, you will be barred from recovering any damages.

 If a loved one was killed in a distracted driving accident, you have just two years to file a wrongful death claim.

 Distracted driving accidents in NYC are, sadly, all too common on our city’s congested roads.
 If you or someone you love has been hurt by a distracted driver, our New York distracted driving accident lawyers are here to help.
 We will go up against the insurance companies on your behalf to fight for the full compensation you deserve.

 Call the Law Offices of Jay S. Knispel Personal Injury Lawyers today to schedule a free case review.
 We work on a contingency-fee-basis; you pay nothing unless we are successful in recovering compensation.

 Search Our Site